hyperbx/Marathon/README.md

 ### Havok Binary
 The `*.hkx` format is part of the Havok physics engine, specifically Havok 3.3.0-b2 for this game.
 There are no plans for Marathon to support this.

-### Kynapse Big File
-The `*.kbf` format is part of the Kynapse AI middleware.
-This format contains various data, such as; AI behaviours, spatial graphs, path tracing, path ways, meshes, etc. You can probably see where it gets the name "big file" from.
-There has only been minimal research done on this format, as the embedded formats will also have to be researched individually.
-There is not much motivation for Marathon to support this.

 ### Acroarts Binary
 The `*.mab` format is part of CRIWARE's Acroarts middleware.
 It's used for miscellaneous event data for particle effects and timing with various cutscene elements (e.g. subtitles, models, etc).